ComradeCaro/mc-server/README.md

 [![mcman badge](https://img.shields.io/badge/uses-mcman-purple?logo=github)](https://github.com/ParadigmMC/mcman)

 This is my personal minecraft server setup made with mcman.
-You may use this for any purposes whatsoever
+You may use this for any purposes whatsoever.

+## Running

+Running this with start.sh requires placing this within your home directory otherwise use the run.sh script instead.
+I must note however that correct configuration of mods and the like aren't guaranteed without personally setting up configs for the individual mods

 <!-- run 'mcman md' to update! -->